anudeep2710/text-summarizer/README.md

 python app_backend_only.py
 ```

-## Deployment on Render

-This backend-only application is optimized for deployment on Render's free tier:

-1. Push the code to your GitHub repository
-2. Create a new Web Service on Render pointing to the repository
-3. Use the following settings:
-   - Build Command: `pip install -r requirements-slim.txt`
-   - Start Command: `python app_backend_only.py`
-4. Add the environment variable:
-   - Key: `GROQ_API_KEY`
-   - Value: Your Groq API key

 ## Deployment on Google Cloud Platform

-This application can be deployed to Google Cloud Platform using Cloud Run:
+This application is optimized for deployment on Google Cloud Platform using Cloud Run:

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install)
 2. Build and deploy using Cloud Run: